natescode/silicon/docs/sigils.md

 ## Sigils

 The toolchain is named `sigil` because Silicon uses a handfull of special characters to add special meaning.
 Sigils are not operators.
 They don't _do_ anything other than distinguish the type of identifier or expression.
+Sigil only come before an identifier.

 - `@` prepended to all keywords.
 - `@@` prepended to all annotations.